VPC-DevAdmin/Inference_Blueprints/multiagent-qna/README.md

 ```

 The API will be available at: `http://localhost:5001`
-The UI will be available at: `http://localhost:3000`
+The UI will be available at: `http://localhost:3000` (the API lives on 5001; the UI only serves on 3000)

 View logs:
 ```bash